sunroboticslab/sunroboticslab.github.io/README.md

 7. Revised people card width in line 483.  .grid-sizer, .grid-item { width: 220px;
 8. Somehow the auto generation is down.
 Solution: I added --force_polling to the `docker-compose.yml` and it fixed this problem.
 9. revise docker-compose.yml, add `v0.9.0`
+10. How to run this website. clone this website, then `run docker compose up`